-The school district uses the rate of 4% minimum interest required by Mississippi statute for sixteenth section loans to calculate the present value of sixteenth section lease rental payments since a rate implicit in the sixteenth section leases is not a part of the lease contract.
-The school district's financial statements have not been restated nor has a cumulative effect been reflected for the restatement of the beginning net position of the school district.
+The school district uses a rate of 4.00% to calculate the present value of Sixteenth Section lease rental payments since a rate implicit in the sixteenth section leases are not a part of the contracts.

-The school district, acting as lessor, has entered into 720 leases involving the leasing of the right to use Sixteenth Section school lands.
+The District, acting as lessor, has entered into 300 leases involving the leasing of the right to use Sixteenth Section school lands.
 Such leases are let for a term that corresponds with state law in accordance with the type of lease executed.
-The district's financial statements have not been restated nor has a cumulative effect been reflected for the restatement of the beginning net position of the district as part of the implementation of GASB Statement No. 87.
-The school district has, however, included in its financial statements at year end the net present value of future lease payments of \$11,281,084 as a lease receivable and \$11,613,952 as deferred inflows of resources.
+The District's financial statements have not been restated nor has a cumulative effect been reflected for the restatement of the beginning net position of the district as part of the implementation of GASB Statement No. 87.
+The school district has, however, included in its financial statements at year end the net present value of future leases payments of \$1,029,294 as a lease receivable and \$1,014,017 as deferred inflows of resources.
 The deferred inflows of resources for leases are being amortized using the straight-line method of amortization.